freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/learn-string-manipulation-by-building-a-cipher/6551eebe6cbb2e6cadf9b468.md

 assert.match(code, /^text\s*=/m)
 ```

-You should assign the string `Hello World` to your `text` variable.
+You should assign the string `'Hello World'` to your `text` variable.
 Remember to use either single or double quotes to enclose the string and pay attention to the letter case.

 ```js
 assert.match(code, /^text\s*=\s*("|')Hello World\1\s*(#.*)?$/m)